-An outline has been added to identify where the industry Best Practices are referenced in the Performance Standards.
+The outline identifies where the industry Best Practices are referenced in the Performance Standards.

-Appendix N - NAIC Standards
+Appendix N - NAIC Standards: Section 2.
+Commercial

-The NAIC Standards are included showing their reference in CAR Rule 10 and the Performance Standards.
+Reference to NAIC Standards, CAR Rule 10, and the Performance Standards are included.

-Appendix O - DOI 2008-12 Clarification of Coordination of Benefits under MGL c 90, §34A and the Interrelationship by and among PIP, Health Insurance and Medical Payments
+Appendix O - DOI 2008-12 Clarification of Coordination of Benefits under MGL c 90, §34A and the Interrelationship by and among PIP, Health Insurance and Medical Payment.

-The Bulletin issued by Commissioner of Insurance Nonnie S. Burnes on September 16, 2008 clarifying the coordination of benefits between PIP, Health Insurance, and Medical Payments has been added to the Appendices.
+This bulletin clarifies the coordination of benefits between PIP, Health Insurance, and Medical Payments.

-Performance Standards for the Handling and Payment Of Claims by ARCs
+Performance Standards for the Handling and Payment Of Commercial Claims by Servicing Carriers